Tech Career Path2026 Tech Layoffs: Which Jobs Are at Risk and Which Are Safe?

 That's what happened to 45,000 people in the tech sector during the first 3 months of 2026.
 These aren't ordinary employees — engineers, managers, and designers at companies like Meta, Dell, and SAP.
 Some of them thought their jobs were guaranteed.

-The Most Threatened Jobs — And Why Specifically
+Which Jobs Are Most Threatened — And Why?

 Not all tech jobs are at risk.
 The sorting is clear: jobs that automated tools can perform are the most vulnerable.